vtex/io-clients/README.md

 > Note: Some of the methods might need some policies to be inserted on your application's `manifest.json` file.

+> Master Data Builder: There are two versions of Master Data Builder version 1.x and 2.x both can be used.
+Version 2.x presents a new feature to create schemas more intelligently, avoiding their excessive creation.
+To use version 2.x, it is important to make this explicit in the app's Manifest and pass the new major parameter in the masterDataFor function (e.g. masterDataFor<MyBookType>('books', undefined, 2))

 ## How to use

 1. Install this package on the `node/` folder of your VTEX IO app: